Here is genealogical information of Van Santen and Van Zanten families.

 Persons Index

-The file persons.html mentions the names of persons who received at their birth one of the mentioned familynames, their partners and their mutual relations.
+The file persons.html mentions the names of persons who received at their birth one of the mentioned familynames, their partners and their mutual relations, except (possibly still) living persons.

 A comparable index, from the collection of mrs. L. van Santen-Bergmaier, is index B.